 Amgen Board of Directors Corporate Governance Principles

-The Board of Directors (the “Board”) is elected by the stockholders of Amgen Inc. (the “Company”) to serve their interests in the conduct of the Company’s business.
+The Board of Directors (the “Board”) is elected by the stockholders of Amgen Inc. (the “Company” or “Amgen”) to serve their interests in the conduct of the Company’s business.
 The Board is responsible for selecting management, in particular the Chief Executive Officer, and for ensuring that the long-term interests of stockholders are advanced by the Company’s management in the operation of the business.
-The Board will also abide by the measures set forth in the Directors’ Code of Conduct, adopted by the Board December 12, 2006, as a guide to the high ethical and legal standards expected of its members.
+The Board will also abide by the measures set forth in the Directors’ Code of Conduct, adopted by the Board on December 12, 2006, as amended from time to time, as a guide to the high ethical and legal standards expected of its members.

 The Company’s system of corporate governance emphasizes the Board’s independence and strengthens its ability to evaluate corporate and management performance.
 These corporate governance principles have been approved and adopted by the Board and provide the framework for the governance of the Company.

-- The Governance and Nominating Committee, composed solely of directors who qualify as independent under Nasdaq listing requirements, has the responsibility of advising the Board on all board governance matters, including recommending the composition, role, structure and procedures of the Board; recommending the appointment of the lead director for the Board, recommending the appointment, composition and responsibilities of the committees of the Board; and identifying and presenting qualified candidates for election and re-election as directors.
+- The Governance and Nominating Committee, composed solely of directors who qualify as independent under The Nasdaq Stock Market, Inc. ("Nasdaq") listing requirements, has the responsibility of advising the Board on all board governance matters, including recommending the composition, role, structure and procedures of the Board; recommending the appointment of the lead director for the Board, recommending the appointment, composition and responsibilities of the committees of the Board; and identifying and presenting qualified candidates for election and re-election as directors.

 - The Audit Committee and the Compensation and Management Development Committee also consist solely of directors who qualify as independent under Nasdaq listing requirements.
 In addition, all members of the Audit Committee shall qualify as independent under Securities and Exchange Commission rules, and all members of the Compensation and Management Development Committee shall qualify as “outside directors” under the requirements of Section 162(m) of the Internal Revenue Code of 1986, as amended, and as “non-employee directors” within the meaning of Rule 16b-3 of the Securities Exchange Act of 1934, as amended.